What Anxiolytics Can Help Treat Alzheimer's Symptoms?

 - Blurry vision

 These are not all the possible side effects of anxiolytics.
-Patients should talk to their doctor about what to expect when taking anxiolytics.
+Talk to your doctor about what to expect when taking anxiolytics.
 You also should call your doctor if you have any changes that concern you when taking anxiolytics.

-Anxiolytics can be a helpful treatment for people with Alzheimer’s disease, although they should be prescribed with care, and only after other kinds of treatment have proven ineffective.
-There are risks and benefits to medication, so a discussion with the doctor about whether this is right for someone, their symptoms, and the specific situation is highly recommended.
+Anxiolytics can be a helpful treatment for people with Alzheimer’s disease.
+But they should be prescribed with care and only after other kinds of treatment have proven ineffective.